Table of Contents Show

 Whether you are traveling with your friends, family, or alone, to enjoy the winters, Michigan is the place to be.
 Michigan is a winter wonderland in the Great Lakes region of Midwestern United States.

-Although the ski season in Michigan runs short comparatively, the combination of Great Lakes, high mountains and hills, makes Michigan the ideal spot for all the snow sports, including cross country skiing, snowboarding, tubing, night skiing, ice skating, and whatnot.
+Although the ski season in Michigan runs short comparatively, the combination of Great Lakes, high mountains and hills, makes Michigan the ideal spot for all the snow sports, including cross-country skiing, snowboarding, tubing, night skiing, ice skating, and whatnot.

-Ski Resorts in Michigan: How many are there?
+How many ski resorts are there?

 Michigan is right next to New York when it comes to ski areas.
 It has more ski areas than any other state in the U.S., of course after New York.